CynthiaMKroeger/p_hacking_pm/conference_materials_2016/conference_materials_2016_description.md

-Conference Materials 2014
+Conference Materials 2016
 ================
 Cynthia M. Kroeger, Andrew W. Brown
-8/31/2018
+8/28/2018

 Project Description
 -------------------

-This project was implemented to collect preliminary data for a postdoctoral grant application (F32DK107157) to study common biases and statistical mistakes made in nutrition and obesity research.
+This project was implemented to further develop methods that were originated previously (DOI: 10.5281/zenodo.1406860) as part of a larger project (F32DK107157) to study common biases and statistical mistakes made in nutrition and obesity research.
 One such bias is p-hacking.
-As the poster describes in more detail, this project tested a rapid and high-volume method for detecting p-hacking in scientific literature.
-This was the start of a larger project, that has since been further developed and presented on.
-A manuscript with fully-developed methods is now being developed for publication.
+As the poster describes in more detail, this project replicated a previously implemented rapid and high-volume method for detecting p-hacking in scientific literature, as well as refined previous methods.
+Details of these changes are described in more detail below.
+This work has since been further developed and presented on, and a manuscript with fully-developed methods is now being developed for publication.

+An abbreviated description of these two projects is as follows:

+-   2014: Initial, manual search in PubMed
+-   2016: Replication of 2014, refinement of search methods, and inclusion of search within PubMed dietary supplement subset

 Conference Description
 ----------------------

-This work was presented at the American Society for Nutrition (ASN): Advances and Controversies in Clinical Nutrition Annual Scientific Meeting, in National Harbor, Maryland, USA, in 2014.
+This work was presented at The Obesity Society (TOS) Annual Scientific Meeting in New Orleans, Louisiana, USA, in 2016.

 Contact Information for Principal Investigator and Corresponding Author
 -----------------------------------------------------------------------

 Cynthia M. Kroeger, PhD, Postdoctoral Fellow, Charles Perkins Centre, School of Pharmacy, Faculty of Medicine and Health, The University of Sydney. <cynthia.kroeger@sydney.edu.au>

-At the time of presentation, Dr. Kroeger was a PhD student at The University of Illinois at Chicago.
+At the time of presentation, Dr. Kroeger was a Postdoctoral Fellow at The University of Alabama at Birmingham.

 Description of Supporting Materials
 -----------------------------------

-### Presentation
+### Presentation: Poster

 This work was presented as a poster.

-**File name for poster:** conference\_materials\_2014\_poster.pdf
+**File name for poster:** conference\_materials\_2016\_poster.pdf

 ### Data

-**File name for dataset:** conference\_materials\_2014\_data.csv
+**File name for dataset:** conference\_materials\_2016\_data.csv

 **Full names and definitions of column headings**